kvaps/docker-kolab/README.md

 This is my version of the Kolab for docker.
 Installation is supports automatic configuration **kolab**, **nginx**, **ssl**, **opendkim**, **amavis** and **fail2ban**

-Currently under development, but it is already possible to try use.
-This file I'll write later, once all completed yet.

 Run
 ---